 Two important changes are required for Decode to use SQS.
 First, Decode can no longer run in a VPC to use SQS unless the VPC has a NAT Gateway configured to enable public internet access.
 Because the NAT gateway is very expensive, it is easier to simply delete the VPC, and set the Lambda function to use "None".
-If you have configuration a VPC, remove it and select "None".
+If you have configured a VPC for your Lambda function, remove it now by selecting None: